Knee Compression Sleeves/Braces

 One of the most common treatments that I recommend is a knee compression sleeve or a support brace.
 Over the years I have seen thousands of patients and spoken to them about their thoughts on the “best” knee compression sleeves.
 This post is a collection of the top sleeves I have seen in my office over the years.

 The scientific research on knee compression sleeves is clear.
 Compression sleeves help minimize arthritic or achy knee pain for many people.
 The placebo effect of compression sleeves is probably even larger.
 Compression sleeves work best when combined with physical therapy treatments and some supplements to minimize inflammation.
 Many of you will find that your knees are better able to tolerate certain activities like walking, running, tennis, and golfing when wearing a compression sleeve or a supportive brace.
 The compression sleeves not only provide pain relief, they usually provide an improved sense of knee stability.

 Supportive Braces for Arthritic Knee Pain

 Compression sleeves come in different types of material and offer a different level of support.
 This sleeve below has a knit weave which is breathable and not usually as warm or uncomfortable as other types of sleeves.
 They are a little more costly, but many find it is worth it.
-This knit sleeve and be found here.
+Learn more about this knit sleeve, the 365Warrior Compression Knee Sleeve.

 Some of you with arthritis feel that your knee is unstable or loose.
 Some braces provide supports as well which may be useful if your knee feels unstable.
 The DonJoy Bionic brace is one example.